 Day trading is a short-term trading strategy where traders open & close all trades before the end of the trading day.
-Below, you'll find our favorite day trading brokers, following a thorough examination done by our analysts.
+Below, you'll find our favorite Forex brokers for day trading, following a thorough examination done by our analysts.

 High floating leverage + fast execution